cph-cachet/flutter-plugins/packages/health/README.md

 Follow the instructions at https://console.developers.google.com/flows/enableapi?apiid=fitness for setting up an OAuth2 Client ID for a Google project, and adding the SHA1 fingerprint to that OAuth2 credential.

-The client id will look something like `YOUR_CLIENT_ID.apps.googleusercontent.com`
+The client id will look something like `YOUR_CLIENT_ID.apps.googleusercontent.com`.

 ### Android Permissions

 Starting from API level 28 (Android 9.0) acessing some fitness data (e.g. Steps) requires a special permission.

 To set it add the following line to your `AndroidManifest.xml` file.

 ```
 <uses-permission android:name="android.permission.ACTIVITY_RECOGNITION"/>
 ```

 There's a `debug`, `main` and `profile` version which are chosen depending on how you start your app.
 In general, it's sufficient to add permission only to the `main` version.

-Beacuse this is a `dangerous` protectionLevel permission system will not grant it automaticlly and it requires user action.
+Beacuse this is labled as a `dangerous` protection level, the permission system will not grant it automaticlly and it requires the user's action.
 You can prompt the user for it using the [permission_handler](https://pub.dev/packages/permission_handler) plugin.
 Follow the plugin setup instructions and add the following line before requsting the data: